 EU regulator authorizes Pfizer's COVID vaccine for kids 5-11

-The European Union drugs regulator has authorized Pfizer’s coronavirus vaccine for use on children aged from 5 to 11 years
+The European Union drug regulator has authorized Pfizer’s coronavirus vaccine for use on children from 5 to 11 years old

 THE HAGUE, Netherlands -- The European Union's drug regulator on Thursday authorized Pfizer’s coronavirus vaccine for use on children from 5 to 11 years old, clearing the way for shots to be administered to millions of elementary school pupils amid a new wave of infections sweeping across the continent.